-Most social housing tenants were female (56%) in 2017–18 (AIHW 2019a).
-Factors such as domestic violence, relationship breakdown, financial difficulty and limited superannuation can put women at risk of homelessness (ABS 2018) and in need of social housing (AIHW 2018a).
+Most social housing occupants were female (56%) in 2019–20 (AIHW 2021).
+Factors such as domestic violence, relationship breakdown, financial difficulty and limited superannuation can put women at risk of homelessness and in need of social housing (ABS 2018; AIHW 2018).

 Of the households in social housing:

 Housing assistance has shifted to target specific vulnerable groups, such as people experiencing homelessness or those at imminent risk of homelessness.
 For example, public housing, SOMIH and community housing prioritise households by assessing applicants in greatest need (see glossary).
 Among all social housing programs, newly allocated dwellings provided to households in greatest need has been increasing since 2013–14.
-For:
+Of the newly allocated dwellings:

 Of all newly allocated greatest needs households in social housing, many were assisted because they were experiencing homelessness.
-For:
+Of the newly allocated dwellings:

 While the number of social housing dwellings has increased overall, it has not kept pace with population growth.
-Indeed, the number has decreased relative to the number of Australian households (AIHW 2019a).
+Indeed, the number has decreased relative to the number of Australian households (AIHW 2020).

 People meeting eligibility requirements for social housing are frequently placed on wait lists until a suitable dwelling becomes available.
 Factors that may affect a person’s position and influence the length of wait lists, include: